Conducting proficiency tests

 Qualification tests (proficiency tests) may include qualitative identifications (comparisons), quantitative measurements and/or interpretations.

 There are two types:

-- Sufficient time must be calculated for passing on the test material within the group of participants (provide schedule).
+- sufficient time must be foreseen for passing on the test material within the group of participants (provide schedule).

 A second type involves providing each participant with a set of test materials.
 To be observed here: